SprintHive/charts/README.md

 A collection for charts used by SprintHive.
 This repo is used by the "go" branch in the [https://github.com/sprinthive/ship]() repo, which is currently under development.
-The final aim will be to uses these charts from the ship-cli and not to follow this guide.
+The intention is for users to use these charts via the ship-cli but this repo could be used if you want to use some of the charts.

 This is a guide which will describe how these charts can be installed into minikube running on a laptop.